ionic-team/ionic-site/docs/v2/components/index.md

 <h2 id="buttons">Buttons</h2>

 Buttons are an essential way to interact with an app.
-They are simple components in Ionic 2, and can be enhanced with a wide range of attributes.
+They are simple components in Ionic, and can be enhanced with a wide range of attributes.

 ### Basic Usage: